 Field-hunting tip

-Look in pegmatites and hydrothermal veins country — that is the host setting where euclase typically forms.
+Look in pegmatites and hydrothermal veins country, the host setting where euclase typically forms.
 If you start seeing beryl, topaz, quartz in float, you are in the right ground.
 Field specimens usually show a prismatic crystals with distinct striations, often chisel-shaped habit, so train your eye for that shape before scanning the outcrop.